wmdmark/backbone-rivets-example/tutorial.md

 # Backbone.js + Rivet.js = Crazy Delicious

-Web frameworks with data binding support baked in are becoming increasingly popular.
-Many of the the newer client side frameworks (such as Angular.js) have data binding on a pedestal as a central part of the framework's philosophy.
+Web frameworks built around data-binding are the kipper's knickers these days.
+There's Angular, Ember, Knockout, Meteor, React and more that come with data-binding  baked in.

-Backbone never has and likely never will have data binding baked in.
-Backbone does not care how you display render or display your views and I think that's a good thing.
-Want to use handlebars?
+Backbone however never has and likely never will ship with any sort of data-binding.
+Backbone is agnostic as to how you render your views and I think that's a good thing.
+Want to use Handlebars?
 Fine.
 Plain old DOM?
 Also fine.
 Binding?
 You betcha.
-You could even use the new kid on the block [React](React.js) if that's your cup of tea.
+You could even plugin the new kid on the block [React](React.js) if you like.

+That said, binding has a prominate place in these other frameworks for a reason.
+It's darn convienent.

-There are many different libraries[*](#otherlibs) for binding views in Backbone, but my personal favorite is [Rivets](rivetsjs.com).
+Fortunetelly, there are many different libraries[*](#otherlibs) for binding views in Backbone that have you covered.
+My personal favorite is [Rivets](rivetsjs.com).

 Rivets + Backbone has helped me solve some of the most common pain points in web development (such as forms tied to models) rather elegantly.